Civic

 Civic's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Civic demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 73% of the total population (3,834 people), compared to 65.3% in Australian Capital Territory and 55.3% nationally.
-The most prevalent medical conditions are mental health issues affecting 10.8% of residents and asthma impacting 7.5%.
+Private health cover rate is notably high at approximately 73% (3,834 people), compared to 65.3% in Australian Capital Territory and 55.3% nationally.
+Mental health issues and asthma are the most prevalent conditions, affecting 10.8 and 7.5% of residents respectively.

-Notably, 77.1% of residents report being completely clear of medical ailments, higher than the 70.8% across Australian Capital Territory.
+A significant majority, 77.1%, report being completely clear of medical ailments, compared to 70.8% in Australian Capital Territory.
 Civic has a lower proportion of seniors aged 65 and over at 6.2% (328 people), compared to 11.4% in Australian Capital Territory.
-Despite this, health outcomes among seniors are strong and align with the general population's health profile.
+Health outcomes among seniors are strong and align with the general population's health profile.

 Frequently Asked Questions - Health